 Despite this adversity remarkably Alex returned to racing less than two years after the accident, and, with specially designed prosthetics and car, competed in the FIA World Touring Car Championship from 2003 to 2009.

-In 2011, Alex decided to change sports and took up handbiking.
-This saw him win his first senior international handbiking medal in 2011 (silver medal in the H4 Handbike category) at the UCI World Road Para-Cycling Championships.
-The next year, 2012, saw him win a gold in the first Paralympic handbike event held in London.
+In 2011, Alex decided to change sports and took up hand biking.
+This saw him win his first senior international hand biking medal in 2011 (silver medal in the H4 Handbike category) at the UCI World Road Para-Cycling Championships.
+The next year, 2012, saw him win gold in the first Paralympic Games handbike event held in London.
 He competed on a carbon-fibre handbike that he had designed and built himself.

-In September 2018, in a triathlon competition in Italy, Zanardi smashed the Ironman world record in the disabled category with a new world best time of 8:26’6.
-This time also places him as the 5th fastest able-bodied triathlete of all time.
+In 2018, in a triathlon competition in Italy, Zanardi smashed the Ironman world record in the disabled category with a new world best time of 8:26’6.
+This time also placed Alex as the 5th fastest able-bodied triathlete of all time.